KITATUS/KITATUS.github.io/_posts/2022-04-22-gamedevterminology.md

 : A.I in video-games means the fake brain the computer uses to make non playable characters act and react to certain conditions in video-games.
 This can be something as simple as a character that moves to a location (pathfinding) to a highly reactive enemy character that can anticipate the player's next move and act accordingly.

 ### B
+Bullets-To-Kill (BTK)
+: Refers to the amount of bullets required to kill an opoonent.
+Usually used in reference to shooters.

 ### C

+Content Delivery Network (CDN)
+: A collection of servers in multiple locations used for fast servicing of data.
+Sometimes the term is misused in reference to any external content storage platform (Google Drive .etc)

 ### D